dreamcatcher-tech/network/Inbox/2025-02-04 1443 C-star the c-suite replacement.md

 Can provide services that C* can call upon natively, like legal insurance, certified advice.

 Basically if it can have access to accounting services that are instant, it can make a better decision.

+Then people with rep can get involved in the decisions, so they can run thousands of companies by contributing a little bit to each.

+Also have a marketplace for services which can be set up to auto switch.

+Present the problem of how to get paid to this group of individuals.

+Then we start building up proprietary advice, and data from inside many companies, so we can act better.

+The data that nobody wants to share is what we should charge money on.
+Once we process it, the advice is ours.